 }

 In this code, we are just calling the S3 construct.
-When we deploy our stack, we see that the S3 bucket has been created in AWS.
+When we deploy our stack, we can see that the S3 bucket has been created in AWS.

 S3 bucket using CDK